In-person field trips are available for booking. Visitors must follow all provincial health mandates in effect on the date of the visit.

 Explore over 100 years of Japanese Canadian history and culture.
-Learn from community members and elders, engage with our collections and museum exhibits, and participate in fun hands-on activities to learn about Japanese arts and culture, such as Karate, Ikebana, and Kimono.
+Learn from community members and elders, engage with our collections and museum exhibits, and participate in fun hands-on activities to learn about Japanese arts and culture, such as Karate, Origami, and Kimono.

 Duration: 120 minutes (optional 30-minute add-on available for some programs)